 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the 100D provides a higher video resolution than the X100.
 It can shoot video footage at 1080/30p, while the Fujifilm is limited to 720/30p.

 Feature comparison: Canon 100D vs Fujifilm X100

 Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the X100 has an electronic viewfinder (1440k dots), while the 100D has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinder in the X100 offers a wider field of view (100%) than the one in the 100D (95%), so that a larger proportion of the captured image is visible in the finder.
+On the other hand, the viewfinder of the 100D has a higher magnification (0.54x vs 0.50x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The following table reports on some other key feature differences and similarities of the Canon 100D, the Fujifilm X100, and comparable cameras.